 The best leaders have a crystal-clear answer to this, and that clear reason drives everything.
 Period.

-Now you may have thought that I was going to tell you that the best leaders were great communicators or have this set of skills or another.
+Now you may have thought I would tell you the best leaders were great communicators or have this set of skills or another.
 But the magic, the opportunity, happens when you combine skills with the habits we’ve reviewed here.

 The first thing you should do is get started.
-Which of these habits do you need to be practice, but aren’t?
+Which of these leadership habits do you need to be practicing but aren’t?

-Which one is something that you have heard feedback from others on or is an area that you can improve?
+Which one is something you’ve heard feedback from others on or is an area you can improve?